-Auditions for the 2017-18 Columbus Youth Jazz Program will take place at the Jazz Academy (769 E. Long St, 4th Floor, Columbus, OH 43203) on the following two dates:
+Auditions for the 2018-19 Columbus Youth Jazz Program will take place on the following dates (exact times to be announced soon):

 We look forward to hearing you play and want you to have a successful audition and experience.
 As you play through your audition, we will be listening/watching for the following: